mingbocui/Home-Service-Robot/README.md

 ```

 ### Step 2
-- clone to your local space
+- clone the project to your local space
 - run
     ```
     catkin_make